Self Managed Super Funds

 However, at AAA we have the experience and knowledge to provide SMSFs with bank and non-bank options for purchasing as well as refinance.
 While the process is complex, we make it as simple as possible.
 Here are some things to consider when using your SMSF to buy property.

-Make sure you're up to date on the most recent updates regulations for self-managed super funds.
+Make sure you're up to date on the most recent up to date on current regulations for self-managed super funds.
 We've compiled some of the need-to-know changes below.

 Non-arms length investments